gianfi12/AOS-Tetris/README.md

 In this repository is already present the configuration file needed to launch Openocd on the STM32 NUCLEO-L476RG.

 ## Debug
-For debug purposes modify and use the python script [debug.py](debug.py).
+For debugging purposes modify the file [.gdbinit](.gdbinit), and then launch gdb with
+>arm-miosix-eabi-gdb main.elf --command=.gdbinit